|

 contrarian stand, this distinguished Professor is denying the very

-foundation of all big bang (BB) models!
+foundation of all big bang models!
 If the universe does not

 expand then obviously it does not constitute any sort of big